 Howard began his career in MLS with the New York MetroStars, before moving on to the Premier League and amassing 399 league appearances for Manchester United and Everton.
 During this time, he collected 121 caps for the USMNT—the most ever for the country—and appeared in three FIFA World Cups.
 Domestically, Howard returned to MLS in 2016 with the Colorado Rapids with which he made 100 appearances before making the move to Memphis.

-In addition to serving as Sporting Director, Howard is currently involved in broadcast and is a Premier League Analyst on NBCSN and will cover the 2020 Tokyo Summer Olympics for the network.
+In addition to serving as Sporting Director, Howard is currently involved in broadcast and is a Premier League Analyst on NBCSN.
+Howard also served as an analyst for the 2020 Tokyo Summer Olympics for the network.

 Ben Pirmann was named Memphis 901 FC Head Coach on April 8, 2021 after serving as Assistant Coach since December 13, 2018.